-Jana R. McCreary has been an attorney for over fifteen years, a career move she made after working for over a decade with adults and children with intellectual disabilities and mental illness.
+Jana R. McCreary has been an attorney for over sixteen years, a career move she made after working for over a decade with adults and children with intellectual disabilities and mental illness.

 Graduating summa cum laude with her Juris Doctor in 2002, Jana spent three years as an attorney with the Court of Appeals for the Fifth District of Texas at Dallas while also earning her Masters of Laws from SMU Dedman School of Law.
 After leaving the court, Jana transitioned to academia and taught law for eight years, in Texas, Tennessee, and then Florida.

 Now fully claiming Florida as her home, and sparked with a passion for providing personalized estate planning services for clients, Jana became licensed to practice law in Florida in 2014 in order to open McCreary Law Office, P.A.